The Legend of the Watchful Spirits: The Thread Between Worlds

 Thus, keeping a small object linked to a loved one in a medicine bag becomes a gesture of continuity.

-This is not clinging to the past.
+It is not clinging to the past.

 Spirits use these bridges.